Site Meter

 The kitchen had plenty of space to work with and storage to keep your stuff in.
 The sink is really deep so you can use it to wash dishes while on the water without getting the boat all wet inside.

-Brass lamp has tie downs and as you see, storage just about everywhere.
+The brass lamp has tie-downs and as you see, storage just about everywhere.
 The seats you see above convert to a bed for one.

 Most of you already know this, but the dining area above converts to a bed for two.

-In the rear of the boat is a little bedroom which can comfortably sleep two.
+In the rear of the boat is a little bedroom that can comfortably sleep two.
 On top of all of that, there’s even more sleeping space in the stern of the boat.

 There’s Derek enjoying the weather and view in the shade.
 I think it’d be awesome to live aboard a sailboat, how about you?